Ana Lucia Cortez: Arc

 But when Ana hands him the gun, he shoots her in the heart, killing her.
-She is buried next to Libby, who was also killed by Michael.
+She is buried next to Libby, who was also killed by Michael – tasks the Others require of him in his effort to free his son from them.
 After Ana's death, she makes three further appearances; in a dream to Mr. Eko (Adewale Akinnuoye-Agbaje) in "?", as a vision that Hurley (Jorge Garcia) has in "The Lie", and in a flash sideways in "What They Died For".

 Personality

 Ana Lucia was described by Melanie McFarland of the Seattle Post-Intelligencer as "demanding", "hostile" and a "bully".
 She called Ana Lucia a "brooding, broken ex-cop" with a "perpetual scowl".
 McFarland described the character as someone with a "take-charge nature", and an "inability to be reasoned away from her dictatorial decisions".
 Anna Johns from AOL's TV Squad felt Ana Lucia is "abrasive and lacking common sense or civility".
 C. K. Sample, also from TV Squad, thought Ana Lucia was "angry", "power mad" and a "total nut job".
 According to supervising producer Leonard Dick, "Ana Lucia is somebody who does not want to be a victim.
 She was a victim once and she swore to herself she would never be a victim again".
 Rodriguez described the character as "very intuitive", adding "I like that the character is pretty much always aware and suspicious".
 She is "street smart" and has a "speak-her-mind quality".